danielbloy/pico-interactive/README.md

 * [ ] Add OLED/TFT screen support
     * [ ] Works on CircuitPython
     * [ ] Works with Blinka
+* [ ] Embed pico-interactive version number in library based on release.
 * [ ] Make a pico-interactive release (
   see [Creating and sharing a CircuitPython library](https://learn.adafruit.com/creating-and-sharing-a-circuitpython-library?view=all#mpy-2982472-11)):
     * [ ] Compile to`.mpy` files